Stephen W. Cunningham: Elections

 That was the year that Cunningham ran against the incumbent 3rd District councilman James Stuart McKnight and was elected almost 3–1, with 15,698 votes against McKnight's 5,582.
 In December 1934, McKnight was found guilty of four counts of mailing "defamatory and libelous matter" about Cunningham through the mail and was sentenced by U.S. District Court Judge [Paul John] McCormick to six months in jail, suspended for two years.

 Cunningham was reelected in 1935 over the End Poverty in California candidate, James M. Carter; in 1937 and 1939 he had no opponents.
-In 1941 Republican Cunningham ran for mayor against Democrat Fletcher Bowron, and was defeated, 149,195 votes against Bowron's 181,582.
+In 1941 Republican Cunningham ran for mayor against Democrat Fletcher Bowron, and was defeated, by 149,195 votes against Bowron's 181,582.

 Controversies

 In 1934, Cunningham introduced a council resolution that would outlaw the use of concrete pipes in sanitary (street) sewers in favor of vitrified clay pipe, noting that the concrete piping disintegrated rapidly from the effects of sewer gas.

 Cunningham had one time made repeated efforts to rid Westwood Village, just south of the UCLA campus, of bookmakers who were doing business with university students.
 He told the City Council in 1936:

 I reported the matter to the Police Commission.
-The police went out there, but could find only a punchboard operating, for which an arrest was made.
+The police went out there but could find only a punchboard operating, for which an arrest was made.
 The place is still operating as a bookmaking establishment.
 Word was brought to me by a friend who got it from someone connected with the bookmaking business, and I was told that I would not live much longer if I kept on monkeying with bookmaking.